ARPANVERMA001/Lightweight-2D-to-3D-Reconstruction-and-Skinning-Pipeline/README.md

 - Pixel2Mesh: Generating 3D Mesh Models from Single RGB Images (ECCV 2018)
 - Learning Free-Form Deformations for 3D Object Reconstruction (ACCV 2018)
-- Hyperspectral Inverse Skinning for Unsupervised Animation Extraction (TOG 2020)
+- Hyperspectral Inverse Skinning for Unsupervised Animation Extraction (TOG 2020) We give credit to them for using their code bases and working upon them.

 ## 👥 Authors